 Several theoretical studies have investigated the link between parallel and divergent adaptation and the evolution of reproductive isolation.
 The most relevant study is that of Chevin et al. (2014), who found that the rate at which ‘intrinsic’ incompatibilities accumulate between allopatric populations is identical when they adapt to the same optimum (i.e., mutation-order speciation) or different optima (i.e., ecological speciation).
 This conclusion does not predict the positive correlation between ecological divergence and gene flow (Shafer and Wolf 2013) or components of reproductive isolation (Funk et al. 2006) that have been documented in a wide range of natural populations.

-To date, most models of ‘speciation-by-selection’ have assumed that all adaptation comes from random de novo mutations.
-This assumption is likely valid for tests of adaptation in laboratory experiments where founding populations lack variation (Elena and Lenski 2003), or when considering evolutionary change over long timescales.
+To date, most models of ‘speciation-by-selection’ (including Chevin et al. 2014) have assumed that all adaptation comes from random de novo mutations.
+This assumption is likely valid for tests of adaptation in laboratory experiments where founding populations lack variation (Elena and Lenski 2003), or when considering large evolutionary changes over long timescales.
 In natural populations, however, much adaptation, especially during the short term, proceeds via the sorting of existing, ancestral, standing genetic variation (hereafter SGV) (Barrett and Schluter 2008).
 The ability to adapt from standing genetic variation permits independent populations to fix identical alleles during adaptation.
 Indeed, a recent survey estimated that between 32 % and 55 % QTL are reused in populations adapting to parallel selection (Conte et al. 2012).
 Parallel genetic evolution is expected to lower the ease with which parallel natural selection leads to speciation (Schluter and Conte 2009), because incompatibilities are less likely to arise if populations undergo parallel genetic adaptation.

 In this article, we investigate how adaptation from SGV affects the process through which natural selection drives the evolution of RI between populations.
 Using simulations, we provide evidence that adaptation from SGV can slow the evolution of RI, but that the strength of this effect likely varies among taxa.
 We conclude that incorporating adaptation from SGV into models of ‘speciation-by-selection’ improves the alignment between empirical results and theoretical predictions.